rails-girls-summer-of-code/summer-of-code/guide/coaching.md

 * Some experience in coaching
 * Time for coaching during office hours

 <p>First of all, coaches are patient, tolerant and open people!
-Our students are people with various coding levels (everything from novice to medium), as well as with diverse backgrounds, mentalities, mindsets, tempers and motivation.
+Our students are people with various coding levels (everything from novice to medium), as well as diverse backgrounds, mentalities, mindsets and goals.
 We want this to be considered and respected.</p>

 <p>Ideally, potential coaches have some experience in coaching already - either from a coding event (like a local workshop), or from guiding junior developers at work.</p>

 <p>For your students, learning the process will be more important than learning the tools; whatever gets them started, curious and eager to learn is a perfect tool, no matter your personal preferences.
 Keep in mind that your preferences – just like the "common knowledge of the community" – are the result of a long, long learning process which you, and the community, have gone through.
 Give your students the same chance to discover.
 Our goal is to get people started, learning and staying excited about coding!</p>

 <h3 id="why">Why should I be a coach?</h3>